wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-datastax-enterprise-template.md

 	"nodeList": "[concat(variables('networkSettings').statics.clusterRange.base, variables('networkSettings').statics.clusterRange.start, '-', parameters('clusterNodeCount'))]"
 	},

 In the previous example, you can see two different approaches.
-In the first fragment, the "osSettings” variable is a nested JSON element containing 4 key-value pairs.
+In the first fragment, the "osSettings" variable is a nested JSON element containing 4 key-value pairs.

 	"osSettings": {
 	      "imageReference": {